strongloop/strongloop.com2/_posts/2017-08-30-support-childrens-literacy-tuxs-bookworms-node-interactive.md

 ## What's Next?

-Keep an eye out for a future post telling you about how IBM and StrongLoop will be involved with Node Interactive (spoiler alert: we are one of the Platinum Sponsors and will be speaking there).
+Keep an eye out for a future post telling you how IBM and StrongLoop will be involved with Node Interactive (spoiler alert: we are one of the Platinum Sponsors and will be speaking there).
 In the meantime, find out what other conferences, webinars, meetups, and events that the StrongLoop team are attending or supporting on our [events page](https://strongloop.com/events/).